 Whats the upshot?
 You get unbiased ratings of your neighbors.
 You will pay a small price for the service, but its nothing compared to the money down the tube and discomfort you will experience for poor craftsmanship, not meeting deadlines, etc.

-Also, there are sites that get you three free bids online.
-One of the reputable ones that I know about is called QualitySmith.
+Also, there are many sites today that hook you up with free bids online.
+One of the reputable ones that I know about is called Networx.
 This is how it works companies register with the service, are evaluated and accepted or rejected.
 Those accepted and get into the database either pay a yearly fee or pay a commission on bids that they win.

 Either way, you as the homeowner do not pay for the service.
 You might have noticed that car dealerships have adopted the same game plan.
 A few years ago I was shopping for a Toyota.
 I just entered my specifications and within minutes I had several price proposals.

 A good rule of thumb is getting a minimum of three bids for any task.
 In another article I hash out the process of how to pick a roofing contractor.
 No matter what job you are farming out, the process is the same.
 I also have an article of contracts to protect you.
 Both links are below this article.

 Generally speaking, beware of both ends of the spectrum the lowest and the highest bid.
 The low one will be poor quality and the high one is just taking you to the cleaners.
 In addition, note how the contractor evaluates your project.

 I once secured an exterior home painting contract simply because I took my time measuring the size of the project and asking more detailed questions than the previous contractor.